 - Atherosclerosis.
 Also called hardening of the arteries, this happens when your arteries become narrow from plaque buildup.
 This can cause pain and cramps in your lower leg muscles.

 - Vasculitis.
 This happens when your blood vessels get inflamed.
-This results in skin rashes and other possible symptoms like fever, loss of appetite, and fatigue.
+This results in skin rashes, ulcers, and other possible symptoms like fever, loss of appetite, and fatigue.

-RA can’t be fully cured, but there are plenty of treatments to help relieve the symptoms of a flare-up as well as reduce how many flare-ups you have.
+RA can’t be fully cured.
+But there are plenty of treatments to help relieve the symptoms of a flare-up, as well as reduce the number of flare-ups and prevent joint damage.

 Here are some of the most common treatments for RA in your foot: